astridbarreiro/FRP_Models/README.md

 |RRC roll-off factor |0.01|

 ## Parameters script
 Each example in the repository includes a parameter script that you can use to evaluate the available cases.
 Beware that only the cases summarized above are accessible for simulation.

+**Disclaimer:** The parameter _P.Model.Nsam_ must be chosen carefully, or your compilation will crash because you run out of memory.
+Beware that the expression of the FRP model requires the computation of many triplets, which must be done for every symbol in your transmitted sequence.
+In its implementation, we generated all the triplets simultaneously!!
+Which generates an array of triplets of size $N_{\text{sam}}\times(2M+1)^3$, with $N_{\text{sam}}$ being the number of symbols in the transmitted sequence.

 # References
 - [1] R. Dar, M. Feder, A. Mecozzi and M. Shtaif, "Inter-Channel Nonlinear Interference Noise in WDM Systems: Modeling and Mitigation," in Journal of Lightwave Technology, vol. 33, no. 5, pp. 1044-1053, 1 March 1, 2015, doi: 10.1109/JLT.2014.2384998. [[https://ieeexplore.ieee.org/document/6994804]]